 If you want to talk to a housing disrepair solicitor about your living conditions, contact us now for a free initial enquiry.

-We know how upsetting it is to live in poor housing conditions – and how frustrating it is to have an uncooperative landlord.
+We know how upsetting it is to live in poor housing conditions – and how frustrating it is to have an uncooperative housing association or council.
 Our housing disrepair solicitors are here to help you.

-If you are a tenant living in rental accommodation, your landlord has a legal duty to keep the property in good repair.
-Although the tenant is required to keep the property clean and carry out general maintenance, the landlord is responsible for:
+If you are a tenant living in rental accommodation, your housing association or council has a legal duty to keep the property in good repair.
+Although the tenant is required to keep the property clean and carry out general maintenance, the housing association or council is responsible for:

 - The structure and exterior of the property, including the walls,